Knull: Powers and abilities

-He is an expert combatant, utilizing All-Black to kill Celestials and other gods, while wearing an armor made from symbiote-matter.
+He is an expert combatant, using All-Black to kill Celestials and other gods, while wearing an armor made from symbiote-matter.
 Knull's armor is decorated with a red dragon and spiral emblem, which was based on Spiral of Carcosa from True Detective.

 Despite his severed connection to the symbiotes, his influence can still be observed as when Gorr, Old Galactus, Ego, and King Loki, after being infected by All-Black, continued Knull's crusade to annihilate all existence.
 When Malekith bonded with the Venom symbiote he called himself the Butcher of Thor.
-Venom formed a similar emblem with mixed design of Knull's emblem and Spider-Woman's.
+Venom formed a similar emblem with mixed design of Knull's emblem and the Spider-Woman emblem worn by Julia Carpenter.
 Similarly, the Nameless, a group of Kree explorers, after being infected by the Exolons, had their skin slowly fade with their outward appearance now resembling Knull.

 Reception

 Critical reception

-Ian Cardona of CBR.com referred to Knull as a "cross between Marvel's Dracula and the main villain behind Spider-Verse, Morlun," writing, "There is an ethereal, wraith-like quality to his demeanor.
+Ian Cardona of CBR.com referred to Knull as a "cross between Marvel's Dracula and the main villain behind Spider-Verse, Morlun", writing, "There is an ethereal, wraith-like quality to his demeanor.
 He's got the appropriately haunting build, with his broad shoulders and chest covered by armor that makes him appear both regal and powerful.
 He has terrifyingly sharp teeth, and the signature symbiote tongue."
-Bradley Prom of Screen Rant called Knull one of Marvel's "memorable antagonists," saying, "It took all of Earth's heroes, along with intergalactic heroes such as the Guardians of the Galaxy and the Kree-Skrull alliance to finally stop him.
+Bradley Prom of Screen Rant called Knull one of Marvel's "memorable antagonists", saying, "It took all of Earth's heroes, along with intergalactic heroes such as the Guardians of the Galaxy and the Kree-Skrull alliance to finally stop him.
 However, before they all teamed up, Knull beat Silver Surfer, the Avengers, the X-Men, and more, forcing the ultimate team-up to stop one of the most powerful Marvel Comics villains in history."

 Knull received particular attention in Sweden and Norway, due to the word knull being the noun form of "fuck" (referring to copulation), in Swedish and Norwegian.